-- 1. Prior dated contracts

-- 2. Contracts under a certain threshold amount (\$10,000)

-- 3. Airports
+- 1. Prior dated contracts - 2.
+Contracts under a certain threshold amount (\$10,000) - 3.
+Airports - 4.
+Public concessions providing food for sale through leases

 Healthy Rental Housing

 Health Rental Housing policies - also known as "proactive rental inspection" policies - have a strong evidence base that shows the link between potential health harms within rental properties and the ability to proactively inspect and remediate these harms.
 These policies can help detect life-threatening toxins, like mold and asbestos, and have a strong upstream prevention focus that could prevent poor health problems before they start.